crdrost/essay-seeds/maths/real analysis notes.md

 From this it follows that `n` is also even, and thus that `gcd(m, n) ≥ 2`.
 But this means that a rational solution `x = m/n` can never be in reduced form, since reduced form states that `gcd(m, n) = 1`.
-Since all rationals have a reduced form, we've run into a contradiction: whatever `x` is, it is not in Q.
+Since all rationals have a reduced form, we've run into a contradiction: whatever `x` is, it is not in ℚ.

 (This last step is often enforced by going back to the beginning of the proof and making the arbitrary-seeming-at-the-time restriction that `m/n` be in